alchemy-fr/Phraseanet-plugin-skeleton/README.md

 Select records in answer grid and click to newbutton in action bar.
 This action open a windows in prod, with record id and collection id of selected records.

+## Branchs

+ - 4.0 for Phraseanet Version 4.0.x
+ - Master for Phraseanet version 4.1.x